opensearch-project/documentation-website/_tuning-your-cluster/availability-and-recovery/segment-replication/index.md

 </table>
 {:/}

-As the number of replicas grows, the time it takes for primary shards to keep replicas up to date (known as the _replication lag_) increases.
-This is because with segment replication the segment files are copied directly from primary shards to replicas.
+As the number of replicas increases, the amount of time required for primary shards to keep replicas up to date (known as the _replication lag_) also increases.
+This is because segment replication copies the segment files directly from primary shards to replicas.

 The benchmarking results show a non-zero error rate as the number of replicas increases.
-The error rate indicates that the [segment replication backpressure]({{site.urs}}{{site.baseurl}}/tuning-your-cluster/availability-and-recovery/segment-replication/backpressure/) mechanism is initiated at the times when replicas cannot keep up with the primary shard.
+The error rate indicates that the [segment replication backpressure]({{site.urs}}{{site.baseurl}}/tuning-your-cluster/availability-and-recovery/segment-replication/backpressure/) mechanism is initiated when replicas cannot keep up with the primary shard.
 However, the error rate is offset by the significant CPU and memory gains that segment replication provides.

 ## Next steps